 From Barcelona to Berkeley

 I was born and raised in Barcelona, Spain.
 I came to the US in 1992 to study a PhD in Spanish and Latin American Contemporary Literature.
 I didn’t know much about American doctorate programs or which were the best universities, but I was up for an adventure and some serious reading.
-I applied to a bunch of colleges and got accepted in two or three.
+I applied to a bunch of colleges and got accepted in many.
 I chose the University of California, Berkeley, because it sounded bohemian and I had a friend who lived in that city.
 Sometimes you just have to follow your gut.

 My PhD years were happy and fruitful.
 I made a lot of friends, enjoyed the coursework, and ended up teaching at UC Berkeley for 12 years, first as a Graduate Student Instructor and then as a Lecturer.
 I taught Spanish language, literature, culture, and creative writing, and won two teaching awards.